maiskt/hackathon.github.io/docs/10-Loans.md

 + 0= "No"

 ## LOAN_BANK
-Ever borrowed money or used credit from a bank
+Ever borrowed money or used credit from a bank.

 Levels: